Arche Resonance Theory

 6.4 Checking the Criteria

-Generativity: varying the parameters of frequency ω and phase φ in ei(ω t + φ) produces an infinite continuous family of distinct wave expressions, each a valid realisation of the same structure.
+Generativity: varying frequency ω and phase φ in ei(ω t + φ) yields an infinite continuous family of wave expressions, each a valid expression of the same underlying form.

 6.5 The Honest Claim

-No other known structure satisfies all eight criteria simultaneously.
-Quaternions introduce a four-dimensional algebra but break commutativity, violating symmetry and reversibility.
-Lie groups presuppose algebraic structure rather than deriving it from more basic principles, failing self-containment.
-Topological forms such as tori satisfy some geometric criteria but cannot be derived from the logic of 0 = 0 alone, failing PSR compliance.
+No other structure known to the author satisfies all eight criteria with equal economy.
+Quaternions enlarge the algebraic scene but sacrifice commutativity.
+Lie groups presuppose structural machinery rather than deriving it from the most primitive level.
+Purely topological candidates satisfy some geometric desiderata but cannot be extracted from the logic of 0 = 0 alone.

-We state the epistemological position precisely.
-Euler's Formula is not proven unique by logical exhaustion of all possible mathematical objects; no such exhaustion is possible.
-What we claim is that it is the most parsimonious known structure satisfying all eight criteria, and that every alternative we have examined fails at least one.
+The claim must nevertheless be stated with care.
+Euler's Formula is not proved unique by an exhaustion of all possible mathematical objects.
+No such exhaustion is available.
+The claim is narrower and more defensible.
+It is the most parsimonious known structure satisfying all eight criteria, and the alternatives examined so far fail at least one of them.

-This is inference to the best explanation, the same standard applied across all of science when direct proof is unavailable.
-It is a strong claim, stated honestly.
-Euler's Formula is the complete realisation of 0 = 0.
-Everything that follows is a consequence of this structure and the principles already established.
+This is inference to the best explanation, the same standard often used elsewhere in science when proof in the strict sense is unavailable.
+The claim is strong, but it is not coy.
+Euler's Formula is taken here as the complete realisation of 0 = 0.
+Everything that follows unfolds from that judgement.

 Section 7: Orthogonality and the Structure of Genuine Difference